 Biomedical Engineering: The Smart Design of Medical Implants and Devices

-One Section Available to Choose From:
+Two Sections Available to Choose From:

-|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|
+|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN||Enrollment|

 In this course, you will explore how the field of biomedical engineering applies math and science fundamentals to the development of replacement tissues, organs, and devices.
 You will:

-• Formulate solutions to biologically-relevant problems
+- Formulate solutions to biologically-relevant problems

-• Explore the importance of mechanical and material properties in biomedical implant designs
+- Explore the importance of mechanical and material properties in biomedical implant designs

-• Apply fundamental biology, physiology, and math principles in order to analyze the effectiveness of biomedical implants and devices
+- Apply fundamental biology, physiology, and math principles in order to analyze the effectiveness of biomedical implants and devices

-• Interpret data from experiments involving natural tissues and man-made devices in order to improve replacement implant designs
+- Interpret data from experiments involving natural tissues and man-made devices in order to improve replacement implant designs

-• Consider the societal implications related to the design of biomedical implants and devices.
+- Consider the societal implications related to the design of biomedical implants and devices

-- Biomedical Engineering student, Summer 2014
+- Biomedical Engineering student, Summer 2015

 Learn more about your instructor for this course.

-Time commitment: To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
+The following week you will begin working with your instructor and classmates on the course itself.
+To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
 Plan to spend approximately 10 hours per week on coursework.